gessnerfl/terraform-provider-instana/docs/resources/sli_config.md

 The ID of the resource which is also used as unique identifier in Instana is auto generated!

+**Note:** SLI Configurations cannot be changed.
+An update of the resource will result in an error.
+To update an SLI you need to create a new SLI and delete the old one.

 ## Example Usage

 ```hcl